A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Computational Results

-We compare $\mathcal{MP}_\text{lazy}(k)$ with two simple benchmark models: $\mathcal{MP}_\text{base}(k)$ and a forward selection algorithm.
+\textit{\textbf{Experiment 1: Proposed model vs. simple benchmark models}} We compare $\mathcal{MP}_\text{lazy}(k)$ with three benchmark models: $\mathcal{MP}_\text{base}(k)$, $\mathcal{FS}(k)$ (a forward selection algorithm), and LASSO.
 With this experiment, the performance of the proposed model in terms of the aforementioned statistical significance and regression assumptions can be verified.

-The forward selection algorithm is presented in Algorithm \ref{alg:step}.
+The forward selection algorithm iteratively adds an explanatory variable until $k$ variables are selected while the original and log-transformed variables cannot be in the subset simultaneously.
 The algorithm is constructed by modifying a standard forward selection algorithm to select from among variables and their log-transforms.
-In Step 5 in $\mathcal{FS}(k)$, once a variable is selected, both the original and transformed variables are excluded from the candidate set of variables.
+Specifically, once a variable is selected, both the original and transformed variables are excluded from the candidate set of variables.
 If $j^* \in J$, then the log-transformed variable is excluded as well.
 If $j^* \in J^l$, then the original variable is excluded as well.
 Thus, $\mathcal{FS}(k)$ always provides a solution, with at most one variable from an original and transformed variable pair.

+LASSO is a very popular regularized regression method that penalizes the $L_1$ norm of coefficients.
+The key advantage of LASSO is that it automatically performs variable selection while the coefficients shrink through the regularization.
+LASSO and the proposed model are different in that our model has an $L_0$ norm-based constraint (penalty) and diagnostic constraints.
+Intrinsically, it is not straightforward to include the additional constraints in LASSO.

-For each dataset in Table \ref{Table:dataset}, all models and algorithms are tested over $k=3, 4,...,10$.
-For each case, we check the goodness-of-fit with adjusted $R^2$, denoted as $R^2_{adj}$.
-Although the objective of all models and algorithms is to maximize the SSE, it is equivalent to maximizing $R^2_{adj}$ because $k$ is fixed.
-Also, since $R^2_{adj}$ ranges from $0$ to $1$, we can compare the goodness-of-fit over different $k$ values and datasets easily.
+For each dataset, all models and algorithms are tested over $k=3, 4,...,10$.
+Because LASSO does not select $k$ explicitly, the proper penalty parameters of LASSO that give $k = 3,4,...,10$ are found by grid search.
+For each case, we check the goodness-of-fit with an adjusted $R^2$, denoted as $R^2_{adj}$.
+Although the objective of all models and algorithms is to maximize the SSE, this is equivalent to maximizing $R^2_{adj}$ because $k$ is fixed.
+Also, because $R^2_{adj}$ ranges from $0$ to $1$, we can easily compare the goodness-of-fit over different $k$ values and datasets.